COVID19Tracking/website/_src/index.md

 layout: index.njk
 summary: ''
 ---
 The COVID Tracking Project collects information from 50 US states, the District of Columbia, and 5 other US territories to provide the most comprehensive testing data we can collect for the novel coronavirus, SARS-CoV-2.
-We attempt to include **positive and negative results**, **pending tests**, and **total people tested for** each state or district currently reporting that data.
+We attempt to report **positive and negative results**, **pending tests**, and **total people tested for** each state or district currently reporting that data.

 <a class="btn" href="/data">View the data</a>